DevEnvy-HackWithFriends/web-java-spring/README.md

 Check Status
 ------------

-Run the following command:
+Che needs to be off to run cheUp.sh.
+Check the status of Che by running the following command:

     ./cheStatus.sh

 Stop DevEnvy
 ------------

-Run the following command:
+Che needs to be off to run cheUp.sh.
+To shut down Che, run the following command:

     ./cheDown.sh